Christian1984/vfrmap-for-vr/README.md

 Make sure to place your charts inside the `charts` folder inside the server directory.
 You can also use subdirectories to organize your charts (to  checklists from approach charts for example).

+> *Please note*: Subfolders starting with an '!' will be ignored by the ingame panel's charts browser.
+This can be used to temporarily "deactivate" charts that you don't need on a particular flight.
+The `!import` folder (used by the [PDF Importer](#pdf-import-panel) will be ignored as well.

 ![Charts Folder](screenshots/fskneeboard-pro-charts-1.png)

 *Charts Folder*